miqrogroove/xmb/README.md

 Issues, requests, discussions, and reports are all welcome here.
 Note that we have a primary forum and bug tracker on our website.

 If you would like to contribute or collaborate, feel free to offer ideas.
 This project needs a website designer and more.

+## Credits

+There are many people to thank for decades of development, so look in [the Contributors file](CONTRIBUTORS.md).